Bridge the gap between fast computation and high accuracy with multi-fidelity response surface models

 Application scenario: multi-fidelity RSM approach for engine control unit calibration

 However, when it comes to engineering simulation, the biggest challenge is balancing the accuracy of the simulation models and their computational costs.
-To tackle this, we used modeFRONTIER simulation automation workflow and its multi-fidelity RSM tool to combine HF engine test bench data with LF simulations performed with GT-Suite multi-physics systems simulation software.
+To address this limitation, we used modeFRONTIER simulation automation workflow and its multi-fidelity RSM tool to combine HF engine test bench data with LF simulations performed with GT-Suite multi-physics systems simulation software.
 LF models can’t achieve the required accuracy due to the inherent approximations of one-dimensional (1D) simulations, so HF data must be integrated for reliable predictions.

 Multi-fidelity RSM approach for engine control unit calibration using modeFRONTIER